smitgabani/ssg-silkgenerator/README.md

 - The program accepts a file name or dir name as input.If `input path` is a dir, it will look for all `.txt` and `.md` files in the folder and in subfolder(s)
 - An `Index.html` contains links to other `.html` files created in folder.
 - Support static assets: All generated HTML files (from markdown files only) will reference static assets (images or favicon) from the `/assets` folder.
+- User can **specify a JSON formatted config file** to store options, instead of passing options as command line arguments

 **WARNING**: All static assets in the `/assets` folder will be override when converting new `.md` files!